Important Rental Assistance Update

 The federal Emergency Rental Assistance Program (ERAP) stopped accepting applications on April 15, 2022.
 Households can still apply for rental assistance from the more targeted, state-funded Residential Assistance for Families in Transition (RAFT) program.

 The RAFT program helps keep households in stable housing situations when facing eviction, loss of utilities, and other housing emergencies.
-RAFT provides qualifying households with up to $7,000 per year to preserve current housing or move to new housing.
+RAFT provides a maximum benefit limit of $10,000 per household in a 12-month period.
 RAFT can cover utilities, moving costs, and overdue rent, as well as forward rent in limited situations.
 Renters or landlords can apply by submitting an online application.

 RAFT does not serve homeowners.
 Homeowners may access mortgage and other assistance through the federal Homeowner Assistance Fund (HAF).